Hope of Israel Ministries (Church of YEHOVAH):

 These three sites indicate a complex society -- but, think some scholars, this complexity may not have extended to Olmec politics.
 "Rather than a single, unified state," says one school of archaeological thought, "the Olmec were little more than a glorified collection of CHIEFDOMS."
 There is no evidence for a single linguistic or political entity and, according to Richard Diehl of the University of Alabama (Tuscaloosa), "there were probably a NUMBER OF DIFFERENT POPULATIONS, forming groups that rose and fell over time and shifted alliances.
 I don't think there was any political integration."

 Evidence of the Olmec culture can be found as far north as Cholula -- which is located about 60 miles south-east of Mexico City.
 Here is found the great man-made mountain called "tlahchiualtepetl."
 "Once sacred to the peaceful cult of Quetzalcoatl, but now surmounted by an ornate Catholic church, this emmense edife was ranked among the most extensive and ambitious engineering projects ever undertaken anywhere in the ancient world" (Fingerprints of the Gods, by Graham Hancock.
 Crown trade Paperbacks, N.Y.
-1995.
-P. 109).
+1995, p.
+109).

 This huge, truncated pyramid, constructed of sun-dried bricks and earth, 177 ft. high, and covering an area of nearly 45 acres, is the most conspicuous object in the town and was built as an imposing site for a temple.
 It was three times more massive than the Great Pyramid of Egypt.
-Limited excavation of the site by tunnelling shows four earlier pyramids nested inside the Great Pyramid -- the earliest of which goes back to the Pre-Classic Period when the site was first occupied by the Olmec.
+Limited excavation of the site by tunneling shows four earlier pyramids nested inside the Great Pyramid -- the earliest of which goes back to the Pre-Classic Period when the site was first occupied by the Olmec.
 "Though its contours were now blurred by age and its sides overgrown with grass, it was still possible to recognize that it had once been an imposing ziggurat which had risen up towards the heavens in four clean-angled 'steps'" (ibid., p.
 109).

 The archaeological excavations have revealed that this edifice -- the largest building ever erected on earth -- was not the product of one dynasty.
 It was built up over a very long period of time (probably three thousand years or more) and was a collective project, created by an inter-generational labor force drawn from the Olmec, Teotihuacan, Toltec, Zapotec, Mixtec, Cholulan and Aztec that had passed through Cholula since the dawn of civilization in Mexico.